section-engineering-education/engineering-education/content/articles/implementing-techniques-to-handle-imbalanced-data-in-deep-neural-networks/index.md

   - url: /engineering-education/implementing-techniques-to-handle-imbalanced-data-in-deep-neural-networks/hero.jpg
     alt: Handling imbalanced data in deep neural networks Hero image
 ---
-In deep neural networks(DNN), the goal is always to implement various machine learning techniques to balance the classes before using the dataset.
+In Deep Neural Networks (DNN), the goal is always to implement various machine learning techniques to balance the classes before using the dataset.
 This tutorial will implement undersampling, oversampling, and SMOTE techniques to balance the dataset.
 <!--more-->
 A deep neural network is an artificial neural network that has many hidden layers between the input and output layers.
 It uses different datasets to produce a deep learning model.
 The final model can perform image classification, computer vision, and natural language processing.
 It can either use a balanced or imbalanced dataset.
 A balanced dataset is the best since it will produce an optimized deep learning model.
 An imbalanced dataset has an unequal number of data samples in the dataset classes and will not give the best model.